HenrikMader/Masterthesis/readme.md

     - Go to the Folder DataPreparation
     - Put the xes log file into the Raw Data for which you want to do the prediction (You will already find Sepsis Cases there right now)
     - Run the script (f.e sepsis.py)
-    - A train and a test file will be createt in RawData.
+    - A train and a test file will be created in RawData.
 Note, that you need to manually create the validation file!
 We always took the last 15% of the traces from the train dataset.
 2. Run the main script
     - Navigate to main.py
     - Change the train, test and validation paths.
     - Important: When you want to use models which are already trained (f.e from Google Drive), then you need to select them accordingly:

 Do this with:
+    ```bash
     this: cnn_model = torch.load("./path_to_your_model)

     instead of this: cnn_model = train(num_epochs_cnn, cnn_model, train_loader, val_loader, learning_rate_cnn)
     - Tune the Hyperparameters accordingly.
     Important: With numberOfRuns you can say how often you want the ensembles to produce results across the learning rates.
 Select 1 if this should only run once
     - Select printing = True if you want to create some plots (f.e the plots of the Accuracy Rejection Curves)